openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **Live** - Item status for items that have been published to the repository.

-**LMS** - Learning Management System—third-party training software that can be integrated with EQUELLA to deliver online content (e.g. Blackboard™, Moodle™).
+**LMS** - Learning Management System—third-party training software that can be integrated with openEQUELLA to deliver online content (e.g. Blackboard™, Moodle™).
 Also called Content Management System (CMS) or Virtual Learning Environment (VLE).

 **Load Attachment** - Contribution wizard control that allows users to upload a single attachment to the chosen collection during item contribution.